sophiaaali/moneytree/README.md

 - Access personalized summaries and advice through integration with OpenAI’s API.
 - Navigate to the Insights page to receive tailored spending insights based on your budget data and financial goals.

+## Comprehensive automated testing suite:

+Front-end Testing: Playwright

+- successful login and logout cycle: tests basic login/logout authentication features via Clerk authentification
+- sequential brown.edu users login and access check: tests that 2 users can log in after one another
+- add and update budget to show up as plant in the garden: tests that users can add plants via the budget tab and update/delete their chosen plant in the garden tab
+- correct plants are chosen and their corresponding stages are updated accordingly: test that the plant appears in the correct stage and multiple plants have various stages that can be updated respectively
+- plants persist after sign in and sign out: test that plants persist after sign in and sign out
+- test edge cases in the budget tab information fields: empty required fields: test for correct output displayed for empty required fields
+- test edge cases in the budget tab information fields: negative budget amount: test edge cases in the budget information fields: test for correct output displayed for a negative budget amount
+- test edge cases in the budget tab information fields: negative spent amount: test for correct output displayed for negative spent amount
+- test edge cases in the budget tab information fields: zero budget amount: test for correct output displayed for zero budget amount
+- test edge cases in the budget tab information fields: spent amount update validation: test for correct output displayed for spent amount update validation
+- test edge cases in the budget tab information fields: whitespace in required fields: test for correct output displayed for whitespace in required fields
+- test edge cases in the budget tab information fields: non-numeric values in duration: test for correct output displayed for non-numeric values in duration
+- test edge cases in the budget tab information fields: duplicate category names: test for correct output displayed for duplicate category names
+- test edge cases in the budget tab information fields: budget deletion: test for correct output displayed when using the delete budget option in the Budget tab
+- test insights tab correctly contains all the correct information and functionality: test insights AI tab to contain correct fields and functionalities

+Back-end Testing: Unit Testing

+- Unit tests for all handlers
+- Tests with mocked firebase storage and mocked OpenAI client

 ## Citation